lmcnulty/iip-word-lists/README.md

 * `README.md` lists information about the project.
 * `build_site.sh` is a bash script that rebuilds the site, outputting to the `docs` directory.
 It can be run by typing `./build_site` in the terminal from the root project directory.
 To rebuild the site without re-downloading the epidoc files, run `./build_site --use-existing`.
 To rebuild the site without updating the word-lists (for example, when working on the frontend), run `./build_site --no-update`.
 For help, run `./build_site --help`.

+## Functionality

+### Lemmatization

+A word's *lemma* is its "basic" form as it might appear in a dictionary.
+For instance, the lemma of "rethinking" is "think".
+The process of getting a lemma from a word is called "lemmatization."
+Lemmatization allows this project to recognize different strings as instances of the same word, which is very useful for learning about the usage and distributions of specific words.

+Lemmatization is currently done only for Latin and Greek, as provided by [CLTK](https://cltk.org).

 ## Problems Encountered

 * Line breaks following certain tags indicate the start of a new word.